bcgov/fasstr/README.md

 ## Project Status

-This package is under development.
+This package is set for delivery.
 This package is maintained by the Water Protection and Sustainability Branch of the [British Columbia Ministry of Environment and Climate Change Strategy](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water).